tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/CODE.md

 In particular:
 - In Goblint, the evaluation of a right-hand side may throw exceptions that indicate that the contribution yields `Deadcode`.
 - Side-effects occur *during* the evaluation of a right-hand side.
-- During the evaluation of a right-hand side, *multiple* side-effects to the same unkonwn may occur.
+- During the evaluation of a right-hand side, *multiple* side-effects to the same unknown may occur.
 - Some side-effected contributions are performed at the beginning as a setup with no origin associated to them.
 We call these *orphaned* contributions.

 These additional challenges are reflected in the code changes in the `td3.ml` file.